softindex/datakernel/README.md

 ## DataKernel framework structure

 DataKernel framework consists of 30+ modules of different complexity and purposes.
-All of the components can be logically split in 4 groups:
+All of the components can be conceptually split in 4 groups:

 * [Core components](#core-components) - building blocks of DataKernel framework and some core technologies
 * [Cloud components](#cloud-components) - modules designed for cloud solutions